christianfe/42Piscine/README.md

 Rome - Italy
 FROM 19 10 2020 TO 13 11 2020

+*During Piscine, we have norme rules: we can't use the for consructor, we cant pass more than 4 parameter, we can't declare more than 4 local variables, we can't write a function longer than 25 rows and other boring things, for that reason the codes may look a bit stranger*

 ***PROJECT LIST***

 C Piscine Shell 00 (succeded with 100%)